Reviews You Can Rely On

 Portability

 A pocket knife is only as good as it is handy.
 Will it be there for you when you need it?
-You will probably leave a knife that is too bulky or heavy at home from time to time.
-Small knives floating around in a glove box or crowded jeans pocket will be too time-consuming to dig out.
-The most portable knives in our test were either relatively small and equipped to hang on a keychain easily or had a low profile and a tight pocket clip that was or could be, configured in the user's ideal arrangement.
+Will you leave a bulky, heavy knife at home more often than not?
+On the flip side, extra-small knives floating around in a glove box or crowded jeans pocket can be annoying or too time-consuming to dig out.
+The most portable knives in our test were either relatively small or had a low profile and a pocket clip that could be configured in the user's ideal arrangement.

-The Victorinox Classic SD is the most portable knife we have tested and stands out for its tiny stature while weighing under a single ounce.
-The Spyderco Tenacious is bulky and cumbersome in comparison.
+The Victorinox Classic SD is the most portable knife we have tested, and stands out for its tiny stature while weighing under a single ounce.
+The Kershaw Link is Godzilla in comparison.
 However, bulk and weight can be justified by some in these cases for their function and versatility.

 Small options like these are easily portable, with the Victorinox even able to attach to your keychain.

-With both large and small knives in the review, the middle-of-the-line options like the Benchmade Mini Barrage are our overall favorites.
-For most users, the 6.93-inch length (only 4 inches when closed) with a 2.75-inch blade is manageable while still being functional and easily pocketed at 3.50 ounces.
+With both large and small knives in the review, the middle-of-the-line options like the Mini Barrage and Delica 4 are our overall favorites.
+For most users, the Mini Barrage's 6.93-inch length (only 4 inches when closed) with a 2.75-inch blade is manageable while still being functional and easily pocketed at 3.50 ounces.
 The North Fork captured our attention with very similar measurements and performance results.

 Pocket Knife Size Comparison (Closed and Open)